DavidAyotte/drinfeld_modular_forms/README.md

-# Drinfeld Modules SageMath Package
+# Drinfeld Modules

-This repo is a work in progress.
-Many changes might be done in the future.
+This SageMath package provides an implementation of Drinfeld modules

+To install this package, first clone this repository and then run the `make` command (inside the repository main folder).
+Next, to use it in your SageMath session you just need to type:

+`sage: from drinfeld_modules import *`.

-Most of the code on the original code written by Alex Petrov (see the file "petrov/AlexPetrov-original-code-drinfeld-modular-forms.sage").
+This package is still in development and some parts of the code is based on the initial implementation of Alex Petrov located here:

+`petrov/AlexPetrov-original-code-drinfeld-modular-forms.sage`.